jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-09 00    Wrap Up Black Box, System Objects & Assignment Specs/2009-09 01 Wrap Up Black Box, System Objects & Assignment Specs, Goal.md

 ------

 After this project, getting Microsoft certified might be picked up again.
-It will only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new Circle Language Spec project might be picked up again.
+It will only be after getting certified and getting a new job, updating templates, and everything regarding the new job, that a new Encircle Language Spec project might be picked up again.